 System.
-The computer used ran Windows XP and Internet Explorer 8.
-The only change we did to the standard environment was to point the web browser to a proxy server, which cached and presented the spoofed domain name / URL address in the participant's web browser for the fraudulent web pages.
+We used a standard computer, Windows XP and Internet Explorer 8.
+The only change was to point the web browser to a proxy server, which cached and presented the spoofed domain name / URL address in the participant's web browser for the fraudulent web pages.
 Legitimate pages were loaded by the proxy server directly from the real location and displayed without modifications.